 Engagement Over Complexity

 Here’s where things get easier for you.
 The activities don’t need to be elaborate or complicated.
-Sometimes, the simplest activities have the biggest impact.
+Sometimes, the simplest classroom ideas have the biggest impact.
 For example, one day when I didn’t have a lesson fully prepared (let’s be real, it happens to all of us!), I improvised with a quick debate game.
 I split the class into two sides, gave them a topic we had been discussing, and let them argue their points.
 They were fully engaged for the entire class, and I didn’t have to do much prep at all!

 Use What You Already Have